Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 Building a chicken tractor has kept Bernard Preston out of mischief for a couple weeks.
 We move it every week or so to a new location leaving a nicely fertilized and tilled piece of ground behind, just ready for the next crop.

-Never purchase supermarket butternut squash soup; It's loaded with toxic chemicals in an attempt to preserve it unto everlasting life and bring you a lot sooner to the pearly gates; very expensive too.
+Never purchase supermarket butternut squash soup.
+It's loaded with toxic chemicals in an attempt to preserve it unto everlasting life and bring you a lot sooner to the pearly gates; very expensive too.

 Another great source of these yellow carotenes is this wonderful gooseberry jam recipe[4]; they are somewhat controversial as they are among the invasive alien species but also provide many benefits to humans and birds.

-The one thing the ketogenic diet folk have got right, like those who are banting, is that you can immediately halve your glucose medication including insulin if you cut out all refined carbs; and even some of the good ones.
+The one thing the ketogenic diet folk have got right, like those who are banting is that you can immediately halve your glucose medication including insulin if you cut out all refined carbs; and even some of the good ones.
 In fact you must or you'll become hypoglycemic; too low and that is very dangerous for diabetics.

 Food as medicine points to interesting research that type-2 diabetics can put their disease into remission with lifestyle changes alone, requiring no medication whatsoever.

-Bernard Preston is something of slow food, made fast junkie.
+Bernard Preston is something of a slow food, made fast junkie.
 He is into delicious vegetables and fruit straight from the garden; and organic eggs from his choice of a chicken tractor design.
 But this roasted butternut squash recipe is one of his favourites right through the autumn and winter.

 Bernie's busy too with his seventh book, Priests Denied.
 Meantime enjoy one of the other six.
 Available and very cheap on your Kindle or smartphone from Amazon.